bwoshea/ACRES_MPI_tutorial/README.md

 MPI tutorial for the MSU ACRES REU

 This tutorial requires use of Python 3 and mpi4py.
-The HPCC does not have these installed by default, but you can load this by logging onto one of the development nodes of the HPCC (e.g., dev-intel14 or dev-intel16) and then type:
+The HPCC does not have mpi4py installed, but you can load this by logging onto one of the development nodes of the HPCC (e.g., dev-intel16 or dev-intel18), and then type:

 ```
 source ~oshea/python_MPI_setup.sh
 ```

-Which will load up the Anaconda python distribution with Python 3, numpy, matplotlib, scipy, and many other packages, as well as mpi4py.
-It will also set up the right system modules to use the correct compilers and MPI libraries.
+Which will load up the Anaconda python distribution with Python 3.6, numpy, matplotlib, scipy, and many other packages, as well as mpi4py.

 Look at the examples in the directory mpi_examples, which are heavily annotated to explain what they are doing.
-You can run them with:
+You can run them on the development nodes with:

 ```
-mpirun -np 4 my_example_script.py
+mpirun -np 4 python my_example_script.py
 ```

 where ```-np 4``` means to use 4 MPI tasks (this can be changed,